onkelhoy/web-components/packages/runtime/html/README.md

 ## Features

+- ✅ Zero dependencies
+- ✅ Small footprint (~6–7 KB bundled)
+- ✅ DOM-inspired API (Document, Element, TextNode)
-- Minimal, zero-dependency HTML parser.
+- ✅ Tree construction from HTML strings
+- ✅ `querySelector`, `querySelectorAll`, and `closest`
-- Browser-like `Document`, `Element`, and `TextNode` classes.
+- ✅ Attribute and class handling
-- Supports:

-  - `innerHTML` / `outerHTML`
+- ✅ `innerHTML` / `outerHTML` serialization
-  - `querySelector` / `querySelectorAll`
-  - `closest()`
+- ✅ Deterministic, explicit behavior (no hidden magic)

+---

+## Non-goals

+`@papit/html` intentionally does **not** aim to fully replicate the browser DOM.

+The following are explicitly out of scope:

+- ❌ Rendering, layout, or visual output
+- ❌ CSS evaluation or computed styles
-  - `className` and `classList`
+- ❌ Events and event propagation
+- ❌ Mutation observers
+- ❌ Shadow DOM
-  - Attributes on elements
+- ❌ Custom elements

-- Fully extendable — add more DOM-like features as needed.

-> ⚠️ Not a full browser DOM yet — optional tags, events, and advanced HTML quirks are intentionally omitted for minimal footprint.
+- ❌ Full CSS selector grammar (`:nth-child`, `:not`, etc.)
+- ❌ Browser HTML error-correction edge cases

+The library is ongoing and Custom-elements would be cool ngl.

 ---